Firefly Alpha: Intended usage

 Alpha is designed to launch up to 1170 kg of payload to a 200 km low Earth orbit, or up to 745 kg payload to a 500 km Sun-synchronous orbit, suitable for CubeSats and other small payloads.
 Primary payloads can be integrated by themselves or with a secondary payload, with vehicle capacity for up to 6 CubeSats.
 This allows Firefly's customers to have a dedicated small-satellite launcher, reducing the issues of ridesharing payloads and secondary payloads.
 These smaller satellites can have an orbit that is not determined by a larger payload and can launch on their own schedule instead of waiting on the readiness of all other payloads.

 Alpha is also intended to be a direct American competitor in the small satellite market to India's Polar Satellite Launch Vehicle (PSLV), as the company believes that PSLV's ride-share capability threatens U.S. domestic launchers in this market.

 Launch sites

 Firefly Aerospace is leasing Vandenberg pad SLC-2W to support Firefly Alpha and Eclipse launches; this launch pad formerly supported Delta, Thor-Agena, and Delta II launch vehicles launches.
 Additionally, As of September 2024 Firefly holds a lease at Cape Canaveral Space Launch Complex 20 for low-inclination launches of Alpha in the future.
 Firefly is working with Northrop Grumman to use LP-0A at the Mid-Atlantic Regional Spaceport in Virginia, and has plans for a launch site at the Esrange Space Center in Sweden.
-Launches from Virginia and Sweden are expected as soon as 2026.
+Launches from Virginia and Sweden were expected as soon as 2026.
+As of June 2026, first launch from Esrange is planned in 2028.